Cheapest AI Video Tools for 60-Second Ads (Real Cost Per Second)

 5. HailuoAI – Free(ish) Playground for Concepts

-HailuoAI has become popular partly because of its robust free tier and the ability to experiment with different camera controls and looks without paying up front.
-It’s rarely a full solution for finished 60-second ads, but it can be extremely cost-effective for testing ideas.
+HailuoAI remains useful thanks to its free allowance and the ability to experiment with camera ideas without paying up front.
+It is rarely suitable for final 60-second ads, but it is extremely cost-effective for testing.

 Where it fits in

-• Use free credits to prototype the storyboard and pacing of your ad.
+• Use free generations to prototype the storyboard and pacing of your ad.

 • Identify which shots justify being rebuilt later in a higher-quality tool.

-• Experiment with camera moves and framing before you spend money elsewhere.
+• Experiment with camera moves and framing before spending paid credits elsewhere.

 Limitations

-• Free outputs are usually watermarked and not ideal for paid campaigns.
+• Free outputs are watermarked and not suitable for paid campaigns.

 Best for: